hashicorp/consul/website/source/docs/internals/sessions.html.markdown

 ![Consul Sessions](consul-sessions.png)
 </div>

-The contract that Consul provides is that under any of the folllowing situations the session will be *invalidated*:
+The contract that Consul provides is that under any of the following situations the session will be *invalidated*:

 * Node is deregistered